 - Canoeing – Enquire & hire from the amazing ladies in reception at Adels Grove.
 You can hire canoes for Adels Grove or for Lawn Hill National Park

 - Float on!
-There are tubes provided at “The Beach” on Lawn Hill Creek.
+There are tubes provided at ‘The Beach’ on Lawn Hill Creek.

 - Go for a hike at Adels Grove or in the Boodjamulla (Lawn Hill) National Park.
 You can opt for a self-guided hike or join a tour.
-A selection of short walks or day hikes are on the menu.
+A selection of short walks or day hikes is on the menu.
 The choice is all yours!

-- Bird & other fauna watching — harmless Freshwater/Johnstone’s Crocodiles, a large variety of lizards & snakes (both non-venomous and venomous) and a range of turtle species.
+- Bird & fauna watching – harmless Freshwater/Johnstone’s Crocodiles, a large variety of lizards & snakes (both non-venomous and venomous) and a range of turtle species.
 There are also plenty of spiders, centipedes, scorpions, kangaroos and a wide variety of birds to spot.

 - Relax, eat and drink at the unexpected restaurant – you’re in the middle of the outback, right?
 Never fear, there’s a bar full of cold and frothy waiting and a buffet dinner!
 Lounge on the deck overlooking the spring-fed Lawn Hill Creek while watching the sun drop through the treetops.

-There’s walking tracks for all fitness levels.
+There are walking tracks for all fitness levels.
 You can tailor your canoe trip to your fitness level by taking it easy or turning for home.